nesetaydinn/csharp_tutorials/first_tutorial/first_tutorial_doc.md

 ```terminal
 6.0.200
 ```
-You can learn the sub-commands with help command:
+You can learn the options and SDK commands with help command:
 `bash dotnet --help` or `bash dotnet -h`

 The sub-command outputs: